Member states of the Caribbean Community: Dominican Republic

 In July 2013, The President of the Dominican Republic, Danilo Medina, indicated that his country was still interested in joining CARICOM and appealed to CARICOM leaders meeting in Trinidad for the 40th anniversary of CARICOM to admit his country into the organization.
 His bid drew the support of Trinidad and Tobago's Prime Minister and the then Chairwoman of CARICOM, Kamla Persad-Bissessar, who addressed the others CARICOM heads of government by saying “The ongoing reform process in the community must be one that will make CARICOM not only more efficient and effective but more relevant as well.
 In this regard, may I urge you to consider expanding our membership to welcome the Dominican Republic into the CARICOM family.”
 It is not clear whether the CARICOM Heads of Government will agree, but the move could prove critical as the Dominican Republic increasingly allies itself both with Latin America and Central America, having become a full member state of the Central American Integration System in late June 2013 (it was previously an associate member).
 The call for the Dominican Republic to be admitted as a full member of CARICOM was given a boost by the position of the Prime Minister of Barbados, Freundel Stuart, who confirmed that the Dominican Republic was re-committed “to joining the movement at such time that it would be convenient for all the perceivable imperatives to be satisfied,” and that “I agree with the Prime Minister that the larger the bloc becomes, the more powerful the bloc becomes and the more diversified the areas for joint action and for integration.”
 Stuart also remarked that it was a healthy development when Suriname and Haiti joined the movement and that the Heads of Government want to quicken the momentum in the expansion of CARICOM to countries without British heritage.

 In November 2013, CARICOM announced that it would "suspend consideration of the request by the Dominican Republic for membership of the Caribbean Community" in response to a Dominican court ruling which revoked citizenship from tens of thousands, mostly descendants from illegal immigrants from Haiti.

+In March 2024, the Ambassador of the Dominican Republic to Guyana, Ernesto Torres-Pereyra stated that the Dominican Republic was still interested in becoming a part of CARICOM as Dominican-Guyanese ties began to strengthen in recent years.
+Shortly thereafter, it was announced by Guyanese President and then current chairman of CARICOM, Irfaan Ali that the Dominican Republic's application for associate membership had been received and the CARICOM Secretariat would begin working with the Dominican Republic on it ahead of CARICOM's July 2024 meeting.